MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### rows_per_out_file

 numeric value or None.
-If a directory of text files is being created, and if the compute context is not RxHadoopMR, this will be the number of rows of data put into each file in the directory.
-When importing is being done on Hadoop using MapReduce, the number of rows per file is determined by the rows assigned to each MapReduce task.
-If None, the rows of data will match the input data.
+If a directory of text files is being created, this will be the number of rows of data put into each file in the directory.

 ##### verbose